 The decree was prompted by the electricity prices, which kept spiralling upwards.
 In March 2021, they were below 30 euros/MWh on average in Spain; in September 2021 at over 150 euros/MWh.
 Exorbitant gas prices are to blame, to a lesser extent also the increased prices for emission certificates.
 This brought consumers and industry to the barricades and put the government under pressure.

 In order to justify its compulsory levy, the Spanish government argues like Francisco de Vitoria: “excessive prices” must be corrected, profitability reduced to a “reasonable level” and a “just price” guaranteed.
 But what is the just price?

-This was also the question producers asked themselves when complaining loudly about this drastic intervention in the market.
-Especially because the decree obliged even those wind and solar parks to pay the levy that do not sell the electricity at the high market prices, but at a (lower) fixed price via a Power Purchase Agreement (PPA, a long-term supply contract).
+Producers complained loudly about this drastic intervention in the market.
+Especially because the decree obliged even those wind and solar parks to pay the levy that do not sell the electricity at high market prices, but at (lower) fixed prices via a Power Purchase Agreement (PPA, a long-term supply contract).
 This led to the absurd result that a producer might have to pay more to the grid operator than he received under the PPA.
 No one wanted to sign PPAs anymore, which in turn made renewable energy projects in Spain unfinanceable: no long-term payment security, no loan.

 The Spanish government rushed to make improvements with a decree of 26 October 2021: electricity sold at a fixed price via a PPA is now generally exempt from the regulation.

 What remains, however, is a complicated levy at the expense of electricity from renewable energies that is sold on the market.
 The question therefore arises whether the levy is compatible with EU law.